stephanbakker/portfoliooz/README.md

     unfiltering => show all
     write tests
     improve build/watch/test
     use eslint
-write more tests
-add close button, and ESC key for it remove flickr credentials from git, into environment stuff look at webpack, wtf is it doing titel + ,favicon
+    add close button, and ESC key for it favicon write more tests remove flickr credentials from git, into environment stuff look at webpack, wtf is it doing titel head update

 ## client